pbek/QOwnNotes/webpage/src/getting-started/markdown.md

 ## Links

-There are multiple ways to create links.
+Links can be created to webpages and to other notes.
+There are multiple ways to create links for each.

+### External Links
 ```markdown
 [I'm an inline-style link](https://www.google.com)